 Tip: Don’t assume that your cat will instantly associate the name with the behavior.
 Lots of repetitions may be needed before your cat will reliably perform the behavior on cue.

 Tip: Keep training sessions short — even 30 seconds at a time will do.

 Fourth Step: Up the Ante

 Gradually require more from your cat to earn the click and treat.
 For example, have him perform two or three behaviors before rewarding him, increase the time or distance (not both) of your stay, work in a more distracting place, change your position in relation to your cat or reward the faster or straighter sit.
-Go ahead and praise your cat for correct responses, but instead of rewarding every response, reward the second, third or
+Go ahead and praise your cat for correct responses, but instead of rewarding every response, reward the second, third or fourth response.

 Tip: Start by working on the basic behavior in every room of your home.
 When your cat is reliable in these settings, work with him outside (on leash and with few distractions at first).
 Don’t assume that your cat is ready to perform around other animals.

 Tip: Don’t be discouraged if your cat seems to forget all of his training when he’s in a new location.
 He may do it perfectly at home but then stare at you dumbfounded when you try to show off your training skills.
 Make it a little easier for him at first (go through the shaping steps again).

 Tip: When you increase the difficulty of your training (e.g., by adding distractions), also increase the value of the reward for a successful performance; choose a better treat than the one you normally use for training.

 Tip: Don’t ask for too much too soon.
 If your cat is losing interest in the training session, take a short play break as a reward for an easier task.
 Then resume your training.